Bipartite graphs with five eigenvalues and pseudo designs: Graphs with many eigenvalues

 First let $d_i=d$ for $i=1,\ldots,k$.
 By (\ref{di}) and (\ref{dij}), $d_{ij}=d-1$, for every $i,j$.
 This means that $N$ is the incidence matrix of a pseudo $(k,\,d,\,d-1)$-design.
 Therefore from Theorem~\ref{pseudo} it follows that $G$ is either $\s_{2k+1}$ or $\h_{k,k+1}$.

 Now let $d_i>d_j$ for some $i,j$.
 Thus $w_i\ge w_j+1$, and

 So one must have the equality in all the above inequalities which implies $\delta=w_j=1$, $w_i=2$, and so $d_{ij}=d_j=2$, $d_i=5$.
-Therefore, the vertices of $G$ are of degree either 2 or 5 and any vertex of degree 2 has all of its neighbors in common with any vertex of degree 5.
+Therefore, the vertices of $G$ corresponding to the rows of $N$ are of degree either 2 or 5 and any vertex of degree 2 has all of its neighbors in common with any vertex of degree 5.
 It thus follows that $N$ can be rearranged so that

 in which $N_1$ and $N_2$ correspond to the vertices of degree 5 and 2, respectively.
 Suppose that $N_1$ and $N_2$ are $k_1\times\ell_1$ and $k_2\times\ell_2$, respectively.
 With the above rearrangement, ${\bf x}=(2,\ldots,2,1,\ldots,1)$ with $k_1$ $2$'s and $k_2$ $1$'s.
 So